TheBookReeder/py-ms-sql/README.md

 # Set up connection object (OPTIONAL: pass a logger object)
 sql_conn = ConnectSQL()

-# Use one of the following, in order of ease-of-use
+# Use one of the following (in order of ease-of-use)
 # DSN of ODBC
 sql_conn.connect(dsn='mysqldsn', uid='user', pwd='password')